ModelarData/Utilities/README.md

   same schema for a set of error bounds.
 For each error bound the script automatically ingests the data set and computes metrics that indicate how well ModelarDB compressed the data set.

+- [ModelarDB storage insights](ModelarDB-Storage-Insights) written in [Python 3](https://www.python.org/) to extract how [ModelarDB](https://github.com/ModelarData/ModelarDB-RS) compresses each field stored in a model table.
+For a data folder and model table, the script reads the Apache Parquet files and computes which type of models are used and how much space each column in the stored Apache Parquet files uses.

 - [MQTT simulator](MQTT-Simulator) written in [Python 3](https://www.python.org/) to simulate the sending of packets from sensors or devices to a broker.
 The simulator was originally forked from [DamascenoRafael/mqtt-simulator](https://github.com/DamascenoRafael/mqtt-simulator).